 But that doesn’t mean a composite will look just like the suspect.
 Composite are not portraits, and given the circumstances under which they’re produced, there’s no possible way they could be.
 We aren’t drawing what’s in front of us: that’s a piece of cake.
 Instead, we’re drawing what another person saw, when they were likely in the midst of one of the most terrifying moments of their life: being the victim of, or witness to, a crime.
 Under the best of circumstances, it’s more likely that we are going to get a general resemblance to the suspect, something that looks close to what that person looked like.

-But, just like horseshoes and hand grenades, “close” counts in a composite drawing.
+But, that’s all that’s needed.
 A composite has done its job if it catches someone’s attention long enough to have them consider whether the image looks familiar to them, and then calls in a tip top the police.